climet-eu/docs/docs/lab/urls/index.md

 - `<branch>` refers to the name of a branch in the repository
 - `<tag>` refers to the name of a tag in the repository
 - `<gist>` refers to the hash of a GitHub gist
-- `*filepath` refers to an optional path, starting from the repository root, for a file that should be opened
+- `*filepath` refers to a path, starting from the repository root, for a file that should be opened
+- `*url` refers to the URL to a file that should be downloaded